francoiskroll/FramebyFrame/DOCUMENTATION.md

 **nightBgOrNo**: whether or not (TRUE or FALSE) to add a grey background when we are making the sleep latency survival plot for a night.
 Default is TRUE.

-**xmaxDay**: end of X axis to be used for the day plots, in hours after the light transition.
-Default is the total duration (in hours) of the day, typically 14 hours.

-**xmaxNight**: end of X axis to be used for the night plots, in hours after the light transition.
+**xmaxNight**: end of X axis, in hours after the light transition.
 Default is the total duration (in hours) of the night, typically 10 hours.

 **detailsOrNo**: whether or not (TRUE or FALSE) to print in Console the details of each Cox Proportional-Hazards model.

 **exportOrNo**: you can skip, it is used internally to avoid exporting every single plot when making the grid in ggSleepLatencyGrid().
 Whether or not (TRUE or FALSE) to export the plots.
 Default is TRUE.

-**exportDir**: directory where we will export the grids.
-It will generally make two grids: sleepLatency_day.pdf and sleepLatency_night.pdf.
+**exportDir**: directory where we will export the grid, typically sleepLatency_night.pdf.

 **width**: width of each pdf in mm.
 Default is 150.